lorenzobalzani/Bug-Tracker/README.md

 * [Contact](#contact)

 ## General info
-The main purpose of the project is to create a clone of an advanced tracking tool available in the market.
+The main purpose of the project is to create a clone of an advanced bug tracking tool available in the market.
 This allowed me to learn some of the leading technologies used to create SPAs.

 <!-- ## Screenshots
 [Example screenshot](./img/screenshot.png) -->